robin-schneider/cicy-fourfolds/README.md

 If you are interested in learning four-folds you will however need a modern GPU and should check out tensorflow gpu installation [instructions](https://www.tensorflow.org/install/gpu).

-Once successfully installed you can prepare the cicy four-fold dataset with
+Once successfully installed you can prepare the CICY four-fold dataset with

 ```console
 python create_data.py